Blog

 Battambang Province is situated between latitudes 13.06° North and longitudes 103.12° East.
 The geography of Battambang Province is characterized by fertile plains, significant rivers, and strategic location, plays a crucial role in its economic and cultural life.

 Topography: Much of Battambang consists of flat plains, making it ideal for agriculture, particularly rice cultivation.
-On the other hand, the province has several low mountains and hills, such as Phnom Sampeau and Phnom Banan, which are notable for their historical and cultural significance.
+On the other hand, the province has several low mountains and hills, such as Phnom Sampov and Phnom Banan, which are notable for their historical and cultural significance.

 Water Bodies: The Sangker River is a major river that flows through the province, providing water for irrigation and contributing to the region’s fertility.
 The river flows southward into Tonle Sap Lake, the largest freshwater lake in Southeast Asia.
-The proximity to Tonle Sap Lake means that fishing (freshwater fishery and freshwater aquaculture i.e. Crocrodile Farms) is also an important economic activity.
+The proximity to Tonle Sap Lake means that fishing (freshwater fishery and freshwater aquaculture i.e. Crocodile Farms) is also an important economic activity.

 Climate: Battambang experiences a tropical monsoon climate with distinct wet and dry seasons.
 Wet Season typically lasts from May to October, with heavy rainfall due to the southwest monsoon.
 Dry Season lasts from November to April, with cooler temperatures from November to February and hotter temperatures from March to April.
 The province has a temperature range from 20.48 °C to 36.0 °C.

 Vegetation and Land Use: Battambang is one of Cambodia’s most agriculturally productive provinces.
 The fertile plains are extensively used for rice paddies, which are often referred to as the “Rice Bowl” of Cambodia.
-Besides rice, the province produces a variety of Industrial Crops (soybean, groundnut or peanut, mung bean, sesame, sugarcane); orchard (such as longan “មៀនប៉ៃលិន និងមៀនក្រអូប”, oranges, mangoes, durains, and cashews); Horticulture (sweet corn, cassava, various vegetables).
+Besides rice, the province produces a variety of Industrial Crops (soybean, groundnut or peanut, mung bean, sesame, sugarcane); orchard (such as longan “មៀនប៉ៃលិន និងមៀនក្រអូប”, oranges, mangoes, durians, and cashews); Horticulture (sweet corn, cassava, various vegetables).
 Forested areas, though less extensive than in the past, still exist, providing timber and non-timber forest products.
 There are also areas of scrubland and grassland, particularly in the less developed northern parts of the province.
 Battambang has areas that are significant for conservation, where are home to diverse flora and fauna.
 There are several protected areas (wholly or partially) such as:

 Administrative divisions